ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 #### Models of Dataflow

-The most common ways for data flow between processes are using a database, service call (REST, RPC, etc.), or async message passing.
+The most common ways for dataflow between processes are using a database, service call (REST, RPC, etc.), or async message passing.

 Dataflow through database is like the process is sending a future message to itself, it requires both *backward compatibility* and *forward compatibility*.
 A workaround the compatibility issue can be through rewriting the whole database into new schema every time it changes, however it's an expensive thing to do for large databases.